aokoye/odin-recipes/README.md

 # odin-recipes

 This is the first project in The Odin Project.
-It only uses HTML and will show basic HTML skills.
+It uses basic HTML skills in the creation of a recipe website.